ibm-cloud-docs/netezza/webconsole/get-strt.md

 1. Log in to your IBM Cloud account.
 1. Go to **Resource list > Services and software**.
 1. Select your **{{site.data.keyword.netezza_short}}** instance.
     You are now on the service instance page.
 1. Select the **Manage** tab.
 1. Click the **Web console** button to launch the web console.
     Your credentials are available in the **Service credentials** section.

-For more information about managing users and groups, see [Managing users and groups](/docs/netezza?topic=netezza-users-groups).
+If you use private endpoints, use the IP address that is associated with the private endpoint that was created with the console resource ID or alias to connect to your {{site.data.keyword.netezza_short}} web console on port 443.

+To form the web console URL from the private endpoint IP address, append the CRN name to it.
+You can retrieve the CRN name from **Resource list > Services and software**.
+For example: `https://<private endpoint IP>/#/?crn=CRN_NAME`

 After you log in to the {{site.data.keyword.netezza_short}} web console, you are on the home page.

 Choose a light mode or dark mode for a better web console experience.
 {: tip}